Race (film series): Race (2008)

 Things go according to plan, but Sonia double-crosses Ronny and pushes him off, saying she loved him, but the money was more important.
 Inspector RD appears at this point to investigate the death, accompanied by his idiotic assistant Mini.
 Upon his arrival, he immediately suspects foul-play in the death.
 During his investigation, Ronny's assistant Sophia reveals that she was married to Ronny and produces a legitimate marriage certificate.
 Sonia is shocked that their plan has been thwarted as Sophia is now the heir to the insurance money.
 In another twist, Sophia was in on the plan all along and is Rajiv's secret collaborator.
 Rajiv plans to bump off Sonia after he and Sophia get the insurance money.
-However, RD figures out during his investigation that Sophia and Rajiv had faked her marriage with Ranvir and that he had been tricked into signing the marriage certificate.
+However, RD figures out during his investigation that Sophia and Rajiv had faked her marriage with Ronny and that he had been tricked into signing the marriage certificate.
 RD confronts Rajiv about this and agrees to remain silent about it in exchange for $25 million.

-Rajiv hires the same hitman who had attempted to murder Ronny at the beginning to kill Sonia, revealing that he had been behind the first murder attempt, too.
+Rajiv hires the same hitman who had attempted to murder Ronny to now kill Sonia, revealing that he had been behind the first murder attempt, too.
 Sonia is lured into following Rajiv and Sophia to a parking lot, where the hitman attacks her.
-Just as the hitman is about to kill her, Ronny reappears and rescues her, killing the hitman in the process.
+Ronny reappears and rescues her, killing the hitman in the process.

 Later, when Rajiv and Sophia plan to celebrate, Ronny appears and confronts them.
 He explains that he had overheard Rajiv discussing the failed murder attempt with the hitman and had been playing along the whole time so he could get the insurance money from his own fake-death along with the insurance money from killing Rajiv.
 Discovering that Rajiv's hatred towards him as a step brother was his main reason for doing this, he allows Rajiv one last chance to win by agreeing to a car race.
-Ranvir shows up to the race in a sports car, whilst Rajiv doesn't.
-When Rajiv protests, he switches cars with Ranvir.
+Ronny shows up to the race in a sports car, while Rajiv doesn't.
+When Rajiv protests, he switches cars with Ronny.
 This turns out to be a trick as Rajiv had tampered with the brakes on his own car.
-Ronny, in turn, lies to Rajiv, claiming he had planted a bomb in his car, similar to the one that killed the jockey, and that Ranveer will Blow The Bomb if Rajiv ever slowed down.
-This causes Rajiv to crash into a petroleum tank, killing him and Sophia, who had been riding with him.
-Ronny narrowly escapes death himself.
-Ronny then says that there was no bomb in the car, and that Rajiv had "killed himself".
+Ronny, in turn, lies to Rajiv, claiming he had planted a bomb in his car, similar to the one that killed the jockey, and that Ronny will trigger the device if Rajiv slows down.
+This causes Rajiv to crash into a petroleum tank, killing both himself and Sophia, who had been riding with him.
+Ronny appears to die himself, but actually narrowly escapes, later admitting that there was no bomb in the car and that Rajiv had just "killed himself".